ollprogram/TwitchDiscordBridge/README.md

 ---

 > In this project, I'm often referring to a "Bridge".
 But, what does a "Bridge" represent in this project?
-> A "Bridge" is an object which transfers messages between two destinations.
-In our case destinations are Discord and Twitch.
+> A “Bridge” is an object responsible for transferring messages between two destinations : Discord and Twitch, in our case.

 ## Download